Lowener Theory on Analytic Universal Covering Maps: Background and Motivation

+If we drop simple connectivity, the extremal problem still has a unique solution.
+Let $f_0:S\to \Omega$ be an analytic covering map of a simply connected Riemann surface $S$ onto $\Omega$.
+By the Koebe uniformization theorem, “the single most important theorem in the whole theory of analytic functions of one variable” (cf.\ Ahlfors \cite[Chap.~10]{Ahlfors:ConformalInvariants}), we may assume $S=\mathbb{D}$.
+If necessary, after composing with a conformal automorphism of $\mathbb{D}$, we may normalize $f_0$ so that $f_0(0)=0$ and $f_0'(0)>0$.
+Then for any $f \in \mathcal{H}_0(\mathbb{D})$ with $f(\mathbb{D}) \subset \Omega$, there exists a unique $\omega \in \mathfrak{B}$ such that $f=f_0\circ \omega$.
+The map $\omega$ is called the lift of $f$ with respect to $f_0$.
+For details, see \cite[Chaps.~9–10]{Ahlfors:ConformalInvariants} or \cite{Springer}.
+By Schwarz’s lemma,

+with equality if and only if $\omega(z)\equiv z$, i.e., $f=f_0$.
+Thus $f_0$ is again the unique solution to \eqref{eq:extremal_problem}.
+In this way analytic universal covering maps of $\mathbb{D}$ arise as a natural generalization of conformal mappings, i.e., univalent functions.

-The theory of univalent functions has a long history and is still an active field.
-The geometric theory of analytic universal covering maps has also a long history and well studied concerning the theory of Fuchsian groups.
-Furthermore since the hyperbolic metric on a hyperbolic domain is induced by projecting the Poincar\'{e} metric on $\mathbb{D}$ by means of any analytic universal covering maps, we can translate results on hyperbolic metrics as theorems on universal covering maps.
+The theory of univalent functions has a long history and remains an active field of research.
+Likewise, the geometric theory of analytic universal covering maps has been extensively studied in connection with Fuchsian groups.
+Moreover, since the hyperbolic metric on a hyperbolic domain is obtained by projecting the Poincar\'e metric on $\mathbb{D}$ via any analytic universal covering map, results on hyperbolic metrics can be interpreted as theorems on covering maps.

-In the present article we shall show the Loewner theory, a powerful method in the theory of univalent functions, is applicable to study analytic universal covering maps.
-In 1923 Loewner \cite{Loewner} found that for any bounded slit mapping $f$ of $\mathbb{D}$ has a parametric representation satisfying a differential equation known as the Loewner differential equation.
-The parametric representation method was extensively developed and generalized by a number of researchers.
-We only mention the fundamental contribution by Kufarev \cite{Kufarev1}, \cite{Kufarev2} and Pommerenke \cite{Pommerenke1965}, \cite[Chapter 6]{Pommerenke1}.
-See \cite{BCDV} for details on the history of the theory and further references.
+In this article we show that Loewner theory, a powerful method in the study of univalent functions, is also effective for analytic universal covering maps.
+In 1923, L\"owner \cite{Loewner} discovered that any bounded slit mapping $f$ of $\mathbb{D}$ admits a parametric representation satisfying a differential equation now known as the Loewner differential equation.
+The parametric method was subsequently developed by many authors, notably by Kufarev \cite{Kufarev1,Kufarev2} and Pommerenke \cite{Pommerenke1965,Pommerenke1}.

+In de Branges’s 1985 solution of the coefficient problem for univalent functions \cite{deBrange}, the Loewner equation played a central role.
+Its use then waned for a time, but in the early 21st century connections to statistical physics and conformal field theory led to active study of the stochastic Loewner evolution (SLE).
+While SLE primarily concerns conformal mappings of the upper half-plane, a more unified framework now covers the unit disc, the upper half-plane, and settings with fixed points away from the origin.
+For a comprehensive reference to both the classical theory and its unified extensions, see Bracci–Contreras–D\'iaz-Madrigal–Vasil'ev \cite{BCDV}.